 As you enter the Mollymook Milton Ulladulla area you are arriving in one of the most wonderful, active, picturesque and inviting places on the whole of the NSW coastline with a nice climate all year round and with some beautiful luxury accommodation.

 There are plenty of things to do in Mollymook.
 You can start the day at the Mollymook Surf Club for a morning swim with the local Mollymook Ocean Swimmers or just wander the calm summer shores of Mollymook Beach to start your day.
-Squint into the rising sunlight to see a pod of dolphins on their daily passing by or the humpback whale and calf on their spring migration back to the south seas.
+Squint into the rising sunlight to see a pod of dolphins on their daily passing by or the whale and calf on their spring migration back to the south seas.
 My favourite was always to then hang around a bit longer at the Beach Hut cafe for a coffee and plan out the day’s events.
-From wading into the Bogey Hole to snorkeling at Collier’s Bay to long boarding the great left handers at Golfie Reef to hiking the inlet at Narrawallee or rock platforms of Rennies Beach, you will find the shoreline endless with imagination and activity.
+From wading into the Bogey Hole to snorkelling at Collier’s Bay to surf board riding the great reef breaks such as Golfie Reef to hiking the inlet at Narrawallee or rock platforms of Rennies Beach, you will find the shoreline endless with imagination and activity.
 Stray further north to natural wonders like Green Island and Jervis Bay, which offers exquisite local scuba diving.
 Or drive just a little ways south and wander into some of the most exclusive, pristine coastlines of Pebbly and Pretty Beach.
 Time will be your only barrier when you consider the myriad of adventures you might have exploring the ocean around Mollymook.

 Things to do in Mollymook on the days when the ocean is not so inviting and staying dry is much more your suit, there is no shortage of activities.
 One of the most inspirational is to drive out back of Milton Ulladulla, into the bush and climb the challenging, yet manageable Pigeon House Mountain, the area’s signature monument to the west.
 I recall my first view from the top, looking out to Morton and Merroo National Parks, just two of this area’s five National Parks and Reserves, and being amazed just how vast and mountainous is the south coast.
 From daylong bushwalks to multi-day trips, you’ll find a variety of trails to suit your skills.
 For some of us, however, a jaunt up the streets of Milton Ulladulla Harbour and downtown for a little shopping is all the walking we need.
 There are lovely small shops in Milton.
 Ulladulla offers the same, but also has a new downtown shopping centre for the bigger necessities of groceries and goods.
 Though still small in feel, you’ll find anything you didn’t bring with you around town.